 Using your personal, academic, or volunteer/work experiences, describe the topics or issues that you care about and why they are important to you.
 Your response should show us that your interests align with the ILR School.

 Labor relations is not exactly the most common topic for a 17-year-old to fall in love with.
-As such, there is probably a pretty interesting story behind your desire to pursue the ILR path.
-Given that this major is an intersection of areas like business, economics, government, history, law, public policy, among others—your interest in Cornell’s ILR program may have been sparked by traditional classroom learning or, on the other hand, by the experiences of a friend or relative, or perhaps something you have been following in the news (e.g. Starbucks workers trying to unionize).
-Whatever the case may be, let your passion and commitment for this field shine through in your composition.
+Therefore, there is probably a pretty interesting story behind your desire to pursue the ILR path.
+Given that this major is an intersection of areas like business, economics, government, history, law, public policy, among others—your interest in Cornell’s ILR program may have been sparked by traditional classroom learning.
+Or, on the other hand, perhaps the spark was the experience of a friend or relative.
+Perhaps it was even something you have been following in the news (e.g. Starbucks workers trying to unionize).
+Above all, let your passion and commitment for this field shine through in your composition.

-If you are interested in working with one of College Transitions’ experienced and knowledgeable essay coaches as you craft your Cornell essays, we encourage you to get a quote today.
+In conclusion, if you are interested in working with one of College Transitions’ experienced and knowledgeable essay coaches as you craft your Cornell supplemental essays, we encourage you to get a quote today.

 A licensed counselor and published researcher, Andrew’s experience in the field of college admissions and transition spans more than one decade.
 He has previously served as a high school counselor, consultant and author for Kaplan Test Prep, and advisor to U.S. Congress, reporting on issues related to college admissions and financial aid.